j-sieben/PIT/Doc/output_modules.md

 - `print`
 This method is called if a message is passed to the UI.
 - `notify`
 This method is used to pass status messages and notifications.
-For web application output modules, it was thought to be used with WebSocket servers to immediately pass small information chunks to the frontend.
+For web application output modules, it was planned to make use of WebSocketrs to pass small information chunks to the browser.
+The `PIT_APEX` module does not implement this feature yet though.
 - `enter` and `leave`
 These methods trace entering and leaving a method.
 They pass an instance of `CALL_STACK_TYPE` with further information on the method.
 - `purge`